 “Life moves pretty fast, you don’t stop and look around once in awhile, you could miss it.”

 Well, the real estate market is the same way…especially our current market.

 One very important point to keep in mind while dealing with real estate is the transfer of property from one name to another.
 Always consult a lawyer to be safe against fraudulent cases.
 Follow the link to get access to such lawyers | conveyancing vancouver

 To use sold comparables from 6 months ago (really reflective of market activity from 7 to 8 months ago), often does not apply.
 I have seen appraisal issues with a property that was on the market for 3 days, had 10 offers, went under agreement and then the appraisal undervalued it.
 If multiple offers in a matter of days is not indicative of true market value then nothing is.

-No one likes a complainer who offers no possible resolutions, so I suppose I need to make some suggestions to change these inefficiencies.
+No one likes a complainer who offers no possible resolutions, so I suppose I need to make some suggestions to change these inefficiencies, if you consider the matter needs to be escalated contact the Faulkner Law Firm and ask for legal help.
 Since I will not be running for office and looking to file legislation for change (my past is far too checkered!), here’s at least a start at some suggestions your broker can do to solve the problem.

 - A real estate broker involved in the deal should be pro-active.
 Make sure you go to the appraisal for your client, and come armed with the 3-6 best comps that will support the purchase price.

 - Use current under agreement as well as sold properties to support your case.

 - Ensure you can explain the overall market to an appraiser who may seem a novice to the area.